rish-16/Singer2Singer/README.md

 I then convert these MP3 samples to MIDI; it's a format most ML projects work with.
 This allows me to work with raw numeric data that I can preprocess.

 ### Models used
 Transformers have been picking up attention (pun unintended) in most practical areas outside the ML space.
 It has been used for Computer Vision and Audio Processing too.
-Riding on the hype train, I
+Riding on the hype train, I'll probably use `transformers` by Hugging Face to train on the MIDI sequences.

+Ideally, this seems like a novel data generation task so it might require some heavy compute.